JimSadler/Essex-Accessibility-Knowledge/Testing_and_Developing_With_a11y.md

 It is always better, to use an interactive element like a link or a button.
 These interactive elements come with both the ability to be tabbed to, and keyboard functionality.
 As far as which one to use?
 It is usually better to use links when the action is to navigate somewhere, and buttons when an action on the page is needed like opening a menu or modal.

+**_In general_**: it is best to use a link when the action involves navigation, and a button element when another action is desired, for example a trigger for a menu or modal

 Avoid using clickable divs.
 This can create many a11y issues

 1. divs are not interactive elements so adding the ability to tab to the element is necessary for Keyboard and AT users.
-2. divs also are not keyboard activatable so code would have to be written to make sure that an AT/Keyboard user can interact with it.
+2. divs also are not keyboard actionable so code would have to be written to make sure that an AT/Keyboard user can interact with it.
 3. Using a semantic actionable element handles both of the concerns with a clickable div. this makes it an easy fix.

 ### Modals